Cleft Lip & Cleft Palate

 Cleft palate is a condition in which the two plates of the skull that form the hard palate (roof of the mouth) are not completely joined.

-How Often does Cleft Lip & Cleft Palate Occur?
+How Often Does Cleft Lip & Cleft Palate Occur?

-In most cases, when cleft palate is found, cleft lip is present as well.
+In some cases, when cleft palate is found, cleft lip is present as well.
 Although cleft abnormalities occur in approximately one in every 700 births, they can be treated with surgery shortly after birth with highly successful results.

 The results of treatment for cleft lip and palate are usually excellent both aesthetically and functionally.
 Children born with these conditions have a good quality of life and a normal life expectancy.

-If no other members of the family have had cleft lip or palate, the recurrence rate for parents having a second child with this deformity is quite low — approximately 2% if your child has an isolated cleft palate and 4% if your child has cleft lip with or without a cleft palate.
+If no other members of the family have had cleft lip or palate, the recurrence rate for parents having a second child with this condition is quite low — approximately 2% if your child has an isolated cleft palate and 4% if your child has cleft lip with or without a cleft palate.

 What Are the Types of Cleft Lip & Cleft Palate?